 Because of our commitment to safety and security preparedness, the Keystone Central School District has the following structures in place.

 Incident Command Team – This team is comprised of central office administrators, principals, local law enforcement, local emergency providers, and county 911 emergency planning representatives.
-This team meets periodically and is briefed on safety and security updates thorough out the school year and provides oversight on continued safety program development.
+This team meets periodically and is briefed on safety and security updates throughout the school year and provides oversight on continued safety program development.

-District Safety and Security Coordinator (Act 44) – Working in coordination with our Superintendent, Central Office Team, other school leaders, including our building principals, the District Safety and Security Coordinator leads efforts focused on promoting the safety of our schools.
+District Safety and Security Coordinator (Act 44) – Working in coordination with our Superintendent, Central Office Team, and other school leaders including our building principals, the District Safety and Security Coordinator leads efforts focused on promoting the safety of our schools.